kailash-manasarovar/statement/docs/preface.md

 Dear reader,

+!!! tip "Section written in August 2025"
+    - There was *a lot* more truth still hiding...
+    - Removing this section from the ebook.

 This book started life as a police statement.

 It was written under extraordinary pressures, and while the author was being poisoned, drugged, and terrorized by criminal sex gangs operating freely in Spanish public schools amongst minor children, teenagers, and young people.